WELCOME TO THE 2022 HAL LEONARD VOCAL COMPETITION

 - College Undergraduates/Young Adults, 18-23

 We are certainly proud of all the participants in the competition.
-We follow with special interest former first place winner Samantha Hankey, a 2018 Richard Tucker Career Grant winner, and Jack Swanson, who is singing lead roles at Los Angeles Opera and Santa Fe Opera.
+We follow with special interest former first place winner Samantha Hankey, a 2018 Richard Tucker Career Grant winner, Jack Swanson, who is singing lead roles at Los Angeles Opera and Santa Fe Opera, and Kathryn Henry, who has premiered new roles with the Santa Fe Opera.

 Big thank you to all the singers who take the time and effort to enter the competition, the pianists who accompany them, the voice teachers and coaches who prepare them, and all those parents who support the competition.